Shawne Merriman: 2010 season

-Buffalo Bills (2010–12)
+Buffalo Bills

 Merriman was claimed off waivers by the Buffalo Bills the day after his release from the Chargers.

 On November 10, Merriman suffered an Achilles injury during his first workout with his new team.
 Subsequently, on November 27, the Bills placed Merriman on season-ending injury reserve.

 He signed a two-year contract extension worth $10.5 million with the Bills on January 1, 2011.
 The deal contained $5 million guaranteed, including $3 million of his 2012 salary.

 On October 25, 2011, Merriman was placed on Injured Reserve list for the second consecutive season after suffering a partially torn Achilles tendon.
 Merriman finished the season with nine tackles and a sack in five starts.
 During the 2012 offseason, Merriman was moved from outside linebacker to defensive end due to the switch of 3–4 to 4–3.
 On August 20, the team released Merriman.

 Merriman signed a contract to return to the Bills on October 15, 2012.